 We spent the next fifteen minutes in the hall – he wanted to talk about how wrong the judge was, I wanted to talk about the meaning of sportsmanship and losing with grace.
 He eventually ran out of steam and we headed back to the gym just as they were taking a break.
 He made a bee line for the judge to state his case, and when I left, he was still huddled with her at the desk, trying in vain to get her to reverse the decision.

-I’ll leave you with two of the greatest moments in spelling bee history…
+I’ll leave you with one of the greatest moments in spelling bee history…